 We selected three average-length French novels spanning three centuries, resulting in a total of 285,176 tokens.
 We chose to annotate coreference for character mentions only for several reasons.
 First, most downstream tasks in literary NLP focus on characters.
-Second, previous work shows that characters account for the majority of annotated mentions-83.1% in LitBank.
-Restricting annotations to character mentions allows us to leverage the 31,570 mentions already annotated in LitBankfr to train an accurate mention detection model.
-211
+Second, previous work shows that characters account for the majority of annotated mentions-83.1% and 83.5% in LitBank and LitBank-fr, respectively.
+Restricting annotations to character mentions allows us to leverage the 31,570 mentions already annotated in LitBank-fr to train a highly accurate mention detection model.

-For consistency and interoperability, we adhere to the annotation guidelines from Mélanie et al. (2024).
+For consistency and interoperability, we strictly adhere to the annotation guidelines established by Mélanie et al. (2024) for French.
 We annotate all mentions referring to a character, including pronouns, nominal phrases, proper nouns, singletons and nested entities.
-Coreference links capture strict identity relations.
+Coreference links capture strict identity relations between mentions.